Virtual Classes of Character Stacks: Introduction

 \subsection{$\AGL_1(k)$-character stacks}

-To demonstrate our method, we consider in Section \ref{sec:AGL1-character-stack} the algebraic group $G = \AGL_1(k)$ of affine transformations of the affine line over a field $k$.
+Notice that the effective method of computation of virtual classes derived from the TQFT $Z \colon \Bdp_n \to \K(\RStck/\BG)\textup{-}\Mod$ works for any algebraic group $G$ and any dimension $n$.
+Hence, to examplify our method, we consider in Section \ref{sec:AGL1-character-stack} the algebraic group $G = \AGL_1(k)$ of affine transformations of the affine line over a field $k$.
 Explicitly computing the TQFT for surfaces, we find that: \begin{theorem*} The class of the character stack $[\mathfrak{X}_G(\Sigma_g)] \in \K(\RStck/\BG)$ for $G = \AGL_1(k)$ is given by

-where $q = [\AA^1_k]$ denotes the class of the affine line, with trivial $G$-action. \end{theorem*} As immediate applications, we recover the virtual classes of the representation variety for $G = \AGL_1(k)$, and by identifying the GIT quotient as the invariant part of the diagonal subgroup $D \subset \AGL_1(k)$, we compute the class of the character variety, i.e the GIT quotient $[R_G(\Sigma_g) \sslash G]$, as
+where $q = [\AA^1_k]$ denotes the class of the affine line, with trivial $G$-action. \end{theorem*} As immediate applications, we recover the virtual classes of the representation variety for $G = \AGL_1(k)$, and by identifying the GIT quotient as the invariant part of the diagonal subgroup $D \subset \AGL_1(k)$, we compute the class of the character variety, i.e. the GIT quotient $[R_G(\Sigma_g) \sslash G]$, as

 agreeing with the results of \cite{gonlogmun20} and \cite{habvog20}.